Package insert / prescribing information

 Indications and Usage for Nadolol

-Nadolol Tablets USP are indicated for the long-term management of patients with angina pectoris.
+Nadolol tablets are indicated for the long-term management of patients with angina pectoris.

-Nadolol Tablets USP are indicated for the treatment of hypertension, to lower blood pressure.
+Nadolol tablets are indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including the class to which this drug principally belongs.
-There are no controlled trials demonstrating risk reduction with Nadolol Tablets USP.
+There are no controlled trials demonstrating risk reduction with Nadolol tablets.

 Control of high blood pressure should be part of comprehensive cardiovascular risk management, including, as appropriate, lipid control, diabetes management, antithrombotic therapy, smoking cessation, exercise, and limited sodium intake.
 Many patients will require more than one drug to achieve blood pressure goals.
 For specific advice on goals and management, see published guidelines, such as those of the National High Blood Pressure Education Program’s Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure (JNC).

 Numerous antihypertensive drugs, from a variety of pharmacologic classes and with different mechanisms of action, have been shown in randomized controlled trials to reduce cardiovascular morbidity and mortality, and it can be concluded that it is blood pressure reduction, and not some other pharmacologic property of the drugs, that is largely responsible for those benefits.
 The largest and most consistent cardiovascular outcome benefit has been a reduction in the risk of stroke, but reductions in myocardial infarction and cardiovascular mortality also have been seen regularly.